Prathamesh-Oza/MemeMatrix/README.md

 - **Optimized Layout**: Proper handling of diverse image aspect ratios to ensure a clean grid display.

 ## API Integration
-This application is powered by the public [Imgflip API](https://imgflip.com/api).
+This application is powered by the public MeowMeow API.

 ## Setup & Running
 *(Setup instructions will be added here once the project setup is complete)*